Buckle up, Jeep enthusiasts! We’re delving into the Jeep Cherokee’s newest generation (KL) to unveil the finest years to buy and the worst to avoid.

 The Neutral Years: 2018

 This year brought a mid-cycle refresh, sprucing up the exterior and adding some comfort features inside.
-But it wasn’t all plain sailing – some engine and transmission glitches were reported, along with recalls for voltage regulator failures and fuel leaks.
+But it wasn’t all seamless sailing – some engine and transmission glitches were reported, along with recalls for voltage regulator failures and fuel leaks.

 The Worst Years: 2014, 2015, 2016, 2017, 2019

-Want the entire scoop?
+Want the full scoop?

 Jeep Cherokee Resale Values